watir/watir.github.io/_posts/2016-10-10-watir-podcast-episode-61.md

 categories: [Podcast]
 ---

 Welcome to the Watir Podcast.
-In this week's episode, code monkey Alex Radionov of the Watir Team tells us about the page object gem he created called WatirSome.
+In this week's episode, code monkey Alex Rodionov of the Watir Team tells us about the page object gem he created called WatirSome.

 You can listen to this podcast at [SoundCloud](https://soundcloud.com/the-watir-podcast/episode-61-watirsome).